Zero Carbon Energy

 Use appliances efficiently

-- Install (x) draught proofing measures in office spaces
+- Install (x) draught proofing measures at home

 - Switch to a green energy provider